 The City will continue to monitor discussions regarding clean energy related issues including energy conservation, renewable energy, energy storage, distributed energy, and Community Choice Aggregation.
 It is in the City's interest to support policy that enables, accelerates and supports the deployment of clean energy.
-The City has particular interest in any discussions related to Community Choice Aggregation as it has a potentially large impact on the City's Climate Action Planning efforts.
+The City has particular interest in any discussions related to Community Choice Aggregation as it has a large impact on the City's Climate Action Planning efforts.
 The City should be aware of any legislation that may have a regional and local impact on greenhouse gas emissions.

-AB 32
+AB 32 and SP 32

 AB 32, the Global Warming Solutions Act of 2006, set the 2020 greenhouse gas emissions reduction goal into law.
 In 2008, the State approved the AB 32 Scoping Plan, which contains the main strategies California will use to reduce the greenhouse gases (GHG) that cause climate change.
 The initial Scoping Plan has a range of GHG reduction actions which include direct regulations, alternative compliance mechanisms, monetary and non-monetary incentives, voluntary actions market-based mechanisms such as a cap-and-trade system, and an AB 32 program implementation fee regulation to fund the program.
 In 2014, the California Air Resources Control Board (CARB) approved the first update to the AB 32 Scoping Plan to highlight progress to date, refine program parameters, defines priorities for the next five years, and sets the foundation for how post 2020 reduction targets will be achieved.
-The updated Scoping Plan focuses on nine key topics areas for the post-2020 element.
-These include: (1) transportation, fuels, and infrastructure, (2) energy generation, transmission, and efficiency, (3) waste, (4) water, (5) agriculture, (6) natural and working lands, (7) short-lived climate pollutants, (8) green buildings, and (9) the cap and trade program.
+CARB is now moving forward with a second update to the Scoping Plan to reflect the 2030 target, to achieve a 40% reduction from 1990 GHG levels, established in Executive Order B-30-15 and SB 32 which was signed into law in September 2016.